200 Series: Board of Directors

 MEETING NOTICE

 Public notice will be given for meetings and work sessions held by the board.
-Public notice will indicate the time, place, date, and tentative agenda of board meetings.
-The public notice will be posted on the bulletin board in the central administration office at least twenty-four hours before the meeting takes place.
+Public notice will indicate the time, place, date and tentative agenda of board meetings.
+The public notice will be posted on the website in a prominent place clearly designated for posting agendas .
+The agenda will be posted, at the minimum, twenty-four hours before it is scheduled.

-A copy of the public notice will be provided to those who have filed a request for notice with the central administration office secretary.
-These requests for notice must be in writing.
+A copy of the public notice will be provided to those who have filed a request for notice with the secretary.
 A copy of the public notice will also be accessible to employees and students.

 In the case of special meetings, public notice will be given in the same manner as for a regular meeting unless it is an emergency meeting.
 In that case, public notice of the meeting will be given as soon as practical and possible in light of the situation.
 The media and others who have requested notice will be notified of the emergency meeting.
 Attendance at a special meeting or emergency meeting by the media or board members will constitute a waiver of notice.